-Section Change Previous text New text Supporting information Sustainable Management of Forests - Reducing Deer Impact supporting information template [Word document updated] How to claim Guidance amended.
+Section Change Previous text New text Supporting information Sustainable Management of Forests - Reducing Deer Impact supporting information template [Word document updated] Updated Deer Management Plan added How to claim Guidance amended.
 You must submit your evidence to your local Forestry Commission Scotland office between 1 December and 31 January.
 If we do not receive your evidence within this period we will not be able to pay your claim.
 You must submit your annual damage assessments to your local Forestry Commission Scotland office once they have been completed.
 If we do not receive your evidence we will not be able to pay your claim.
-Other Eligibility Criteria Change to threshold area from 1000ha to 300ha
+Other Eligibility Criteria Change to threshold area from 1000ha to 300ha How to claim Clarification on when annual damage assessments require to be submitted